discoposse/unified-pane-of-glass/README.md

 `
 * Start it up using `rails server` from the root folder and click on [http://localhost:3000](http://localhost:3000)

-* Feel free to update the app/assets/
+* Feel free to update the app/assets/logo.png file with your own

+There may be more to the process.
+Please submit an issue if there is anything that doesn't work for you.